-Romany, or Romani, is an Indo-Aryan language spoken by about 5-6 million Roma people throughtout Europe and the USA.
+Romani, or Romany, is an Indo-Aryan language spoken by about 5-6 million Roma people throughtout Europe and the USA.
 The largest concetration of Roma people live in Romania.
 In English these people are often called Gypsies.
 The language is closely related to the languages of northern India, particularly Punjabi, and the Roma are thought to have originally come from that region.
-Some people consider Romany to be a group of dialects while others think there are several, closely-related Romany languages.
+Some people consider Romani to be a group of dialects while others think there are several, closely-related Romani languages.

 The Muslim invasions of the northern part of the Indian subcontinent around 1000 AD resulted in massive movements of populations, probably including the ancestors of the Roma, who are thought to have moved into Anatolia.
 In 1300, after the Mongolian invasion of Europe, the Roma moved west into Europe and took up a mainly nomadic lifestyle.

-This is the official standard alphabet for Romany.
+This is the official standard alphabet for Romani.
 It was standardized in 1990 at the Fourth World Romani Congress in Serock, Poland.
-This alphabet is used by all the Romany languages/dialects except Carpathian Romany and Finnish Romany.
+This alphabet can be used by all the Romani languages/dialects except Carpathian Romani and Finnish Romani.

 The Lovari are subgroup of the Roma people who speak a dialect of Romani influenced by Hungarian.
 They live in many parts of Europe, including Hungary, Romania, Poland, France, Germany, Italy and Greece.